 Field Notes:

 Only non-native orchid in Victoria.
 Tuber needs to be dug out and fully removed.
-Distinguished from other similar Onion-orchids (Microtis spp.) and Leek-orchids (spp.) by its rosette of 6-10 narrow leaves often with a redish tinge to the underside.
+Distinguished from other similar Onion-orchids (Microtis spp.) and Leek-orchids (spp.) by its rosette of 6-10 narrow leaves often with a reddish tinge to the underside.
+Native orchids can be distinguished as they have only a single leaf emerging at the base of the stem.

 Not to be confused with….